On Hardy spaces of local and nonlocal operators: Further results

 \section{Further results}

-We will now discuss the structure of $\HH^p$.
+We now discuss the structure of $\HH^p$.
 We start with $p=1$.
-The following is a counterpart of the theorem of Krickeberg for martingales (\cite{MR745449}), and an extension of \cite[Theorem 1]{MR2606956}, where the result was proved for singular $\alpha$-harmonic functions on bounded Lipschitz domains.
+The following is a counterpart of the theorem of Krickeberg for martingales (\cite{MR745449}), and an extension of \cite[Theorem 1]{MR2606956}, where the result was proved for singular $\alpha$-harmonic functions on bounded Lipschitz \kb{open sets}.

 \begin{lem} Let $u\in\HH^1$.
 There exist nonnegative functions $f$ and $g$ which are $\alpha$-harmonic on $D$, satisfy $u=f-g$ and uniquely minimize $f(x_0)+g(x_0)$.
 In fact, $f(x_0)+g(x_0)=\|u\|_1$.
 If $u$ is singular $\alpha$-harmonic on $D$, then so are $f$ and $g$.
 If $1\leq p<\infty$ and $u\in\HH^p$, then $\|u\|^p_p=\|f\|^p_p+\|g\|^p_p$.